-Public relations & marketing communications consultant Scott Foster has enjoyed four professional careers; in the entertainment industry, publishing, the food & hospitality industry and for the past 25 years as a public relations, communications & marketing consultant managing major public policy issues such as Medical Marijuana as well as numerous electoral campaigns.
+Scott Foster has enjoyed four successful professional careers in the fields of publishing, entertainment, the food & hospitality industry and for the past 35 years as a public relations, communications & marketing consultant managing major public-policy issues and political campaigns.

-The Vietnam War ended Scott’s early career promoting major recording artists and after his discharge from the U.S. Air Force, Scott joined with a childhood friend to establish Rad Communications, eventually publishing Property: The International Magazine of Real Estate Investment, the Big-8 Football Magazine, and Karate Magazine.
+In the mid-1960s, Scott joined with a childhood friend to establish Rad Communications, eventually publishing Property: The International Magazine of Real Estate Investment, the Big-8 Football Magazine, and Karate Magazine.
 Scott relates, “It really kept me on my toes.
 Eventually I felt nothing unusual about editing the English translation of a Dutch article on investment trends in Europe, while compiling statistics on the latest Heisman Trophy winner.”

 When the publications were sold, Scott, “… took some time off to think about what I wanted to do for the rest of my life.”
 Wanting to stay in his home town, he soon found himself promoting and then staging gala fund-raising events for Oklahoma City arts organizations and his next career was launched.